 Three signs are proposed on the building.
 Two wall-mounted, halo-illuminated signs are proposed, one each installed at the parapet in the central bay on the west and north facades.
 Each is 5.5 square feet in size and composed of black-painted stainless steel channel letters.
 The small size, restrained lighting, and placement on the building are consistent with the overall character of the historic district.
 The third sign proposed is a blade sign, 11.1 square feet in size, proposed to be mounted at the east end of the north façade.
-No details about potential lighting, the materiality of this sign, and its attachment to the building have yet been provided, and as such, no recommendation for approval can yet be made for this sign.
+This blade sign will be composed of a minimum 1/8" thick sheet of aluminum, supported between two 1-1/2" x 1⁄2" powder coated flat steel sections with through-bolts at the top and bottom of the sign.
+These steel supports will be welded to 1⁄2" thick steel anchors that will be bolted through the stucco wall to the structure behind.

 Numerous exterior light fixtures are proposed on and around this building-almost to the point of excess.

+and the revised proposal has not indicated any changes to the previously submitted lighting plans.
 The decorative wall sconces shown through successive design advice hearings remain and have been added onto the NW Glisan Street façade; however, their size has been reduced by over 50% from the original proposal, and these sconces seem more in scale with the building and with other fixtures in the district.
+At the last hearing on December 14, 2015, the Commission stated that the decorative wall sconces should only be used at the building's main entry-one on each side-though the revised proposal retains the sconces along the entire west and north facades.